xo/usql/README.md

 usql is a universal command-line interface for working with SQL databases.

-usql provides a universal command line interface for the following databases:
+usql provides a universal command-line interface for the following databases:
 PostgreSQL, MySQL, Oracle, SQLite, and Microsoft SQL Server.

 The goal is to eventually have usql be a drop in replacement for PostgreSQL's